Gamification: Authentication

 Gamification has also been applied to authentication.
 Games have been proposed as a way for users to learn new and more complicated passwords.
 Gamification has also been proposed as a way to select and manage archives.

 Online gambling

 The merging of gambling and gamification referred to as "gamblification" has been used to some extent by online casinos.
 Some brands use an incremental reward system to extend the typical player lifecycle and to encourage repeat visits and cash deposits at the casino in return for rewards such as free spins and cash match bonuses on subsequent deposits.

+Gamification platforms

+Platform gamification has become a fast-growing industry.
+These platforms let companies create for example: brand-customised, interactive experiences for marketing, internal communications and events.
+Often, platforms will offer a variety of game formats, so that businesses can tailor the length and content of these experiences to fit their objectives, with no coding expertise or in-house fees.
+Using ready-made templates as opposed to building bespoke experiences accelerates time-to-market for users.
+This reduces cost when compared to in-house development, and allows a range of businesses to leverage the expertise of developers who specialise in game development.

+Among these ready-made templates, certain games are built to serve specific goals.
+For example: Instant win games (such as scratch cards or spin the wheels) drive short-term engagement and conversions by offering immediate rewards.
+Quizzes and surveys boost data acquisition, enablement, and training by capturing insights and guiding user behaviour.